EddieDover/Theater-of-the-Mind/SYSTEMS.md

 ![Basic Example](doc_images/ex1.png)

 ## **Notes for Forge Users:**
   * It is best to use native Foundry for testing until you are 100% certain you are happy with your template.
   * Between The Forge's upload system that will not upload a file again if it sees the file already exists, and various browsers caching files, you may find that if you upload a changed .json, the changes will not appear.
 This is why testing is best on Foundry where you can just save the file, then refresh your client (F5), and changes should be instantaneous.
 If you can only use Forge then It is highly recommended that multiple edited uploads be a different file name every time, to avoid this issue, until your template is complete.
   * The Forge does not allow read or write access to text based files in the Core Data systems or modules, only images which are read-only.
 Thus to grab the example .json files use the methods described at the top of this document.

 ## **Notes for inexperienced template creators:**

   * A JSON friendly editor like VSCode, Notepad++, etc., is highly suggested.
-They show you with instant feedback if you put or forget a comma where you shouldn't, etc. VSCode is particularily nice and it creates a list of things you type very often, and gives you a box to autocomplete your entries.
+They show you with instant feedback if you put or forget a comma where you shouldn't, etc. VSCode is particularly nice and it creates a list of things you type very often, and gives you a box to autocomplete your entries.
   * Many problems are simply with your JSON file.
 A missed comma there, a comma that shouldn't exist here.
   * If your template fails to appear, then press F12 and check your console logs for errors.
 The module tries to let you know if there are issues with your JSON, it will be early on in the console, you'll see a list of JSONs loaded, and if they are valid, it will say Loaded vaesen.json - good json.
   * Use JSON Validation extensions for your editor of choice, or sites like https://jsonlint.com/ to validate your JSON.